Asthriona/Discord-Status-Images/README.md

 if someone what to have the image too, they will need to have access to the guild.
 Then the `PORT` is whatever port the web app runs on.
 if your server do not have any webserver the port can be 80.
-But for that I will let you do as you wish, we all have our own way to deploy our apps.
+But for that I will let you do as you wish, we all have our own way of deploying our apps.

 Once the .env is set, you are ready to install all the packages needed.
 `npm i`
-For the testing phase you will need `nodemon` a package that restart apps when it sees changes.
+For the testing phase, you will need `nodemon` a package that restarts apps when it sees changes.
 `npm i -g nodemon`
-or for Linux as non root user:
+or for Linux as non-root user:
 `sudo npm i -g nodemon`
-This step may take a bit of time, Discord is dependent on many packages, and is pretty heavy.
+This step may take a bit of time, Discord is dependent on many packages and is pretty heavy.
 once done, you may run the app:
 `npm run dev`